Highlights

 60

-Now, before we get into the essentials of how you can watch 'The Silencers' right now, here are some particulars about the Columbia Pictures, Meadway-Claude Productions Company adventure flick.
+Now, before we get into the essentials of how you can watch 'The Silencers' right now, here are some finer points about the Columbia Pictures, Meadway-Claude Productions Company adventure flick.
 The Silencers starring Dean Martin, Stella Stevens, Daliah Lavi, Victor Buono has a NR rating, a runtime of about 1 hr 42 min.
 The release date of the movie is March 16th, 1966.
-The movie received a user score of 60/100 on TMDb, which was generated using reviews from 46 engaged users.
+The movie received a user score of 60/100 on TMDb, which reflects reviews from 46 engaged users.

-Looking for a quick synopsis?
+Let’s set the scene for you...
 Here's the plot: "Matt Helm is called out of retirement to stop the evil Big O organization who plan to explode an atomic bomb over Alamagordo, NM, and start WW III."

-In the mood to watch 'The Silencers' on your favorite screen?
-Discovering a streaming service to buy, rent, download, or view the Phil Karlson-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.
+Can’t wait to see 'The Silencers' right from your couch?
+Tracking down a streaming service to buy, rent, download, or view the Phil Karlson-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Silencers' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Silencers' on each platform when they are available.
 'The Silencers' is currently available to rent, purchase, or stream via subscription on Prime Video, Fandango At Home, Google Play Movies, Apple TV, History Vault, YouTube, and Tubi TV in the US.

 'The Silencers' Release Dates